haowulab/haowulab.github.io/DataSummerCamp/week2.md

 In **homework2.md**, answer following questions:

 - Describe the meaning of median and variance, using your own word.
+- What's the difference between list and data frame in R?
 - Show the R codes and figures you generated for histogram, boxplot, barplot, and scatter plot.
 - Provide a brief summary of the COVID-19 data set.
 	- What information does it contain?